 We rely on employers working with us to deliver these experiences and ensure students are aware of the opportunities available not only within their local community, but also nationally and internationally.
 We appreciate your time is valuable, but would welcome the chance to discuss how you feel you could be involved - we’re happy to work with you to agree your commitment.
 For example you could:

-- Host a stand at our Careers Event – this year’s is on Wednesday 13th November 2019
+- Host a stand at our Careers Event – details TBC

 - Come in to give a talk about your profession to interested students.

 - Take part in a careers activity – we often run these in conjunction with the Skills Service and employers share their knowledge and experiences with students, set them challenges or work with student groups to achieve a goal.

 - Interview our students – enabling students to practice their interview skills and understand how they need to prepare.
 Each year, we look for people to interview our Year 13 students.

 - Facilitate a visit to your work place, allowing students to get a really god idea about what you do and how a work place operates.